trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

 A stakeholder's config file is a JWS, signed by the stakeholder, with the payload being a JSON object containing:
 - The stakeholder's domain
-- The stakeholder's DID (did:bloc)
+- The stakeholder's DID (did:trustbloc)
   - TODO: also include a did:web DID doc?
 Same DID, same verkeys, used for bootstrapping.
 - Stakeholder custom configuration settings
 - The stakeholder's Sidetree endpoints